jsandevops/docker/dockernetwork/containertohost/README.md

 > ` docker build -t dockernetworktohost:1 . `

 ## Install Postgres DB on local
-> `docker run -d --name host-postgres-db -p 5432:5432 -e POSTGRES_PASSWORD=dockerpass -e POSTGRES_USER=dockeruser -e POSTGRES_DB=dockerdb postgres:alpine3.15 `
+> `docker run -d --rm -p 5432:5432 --name host-postgres-db -e POSTGRES_PASSWORD=dockerpass -e POSTGRES_USER=dockeruser -e POSTGRES_DB=dockerdb postgres:alpine3.15 `

 Postgres DB will be used from Docker container however, we will be connecting to it as if it is an independent service